 For further information about this scheme please contact firstname.lastname@example.org

 The application process for this scheme operates two application deadlines per year – September/October start and January/February start.
-Students interested in studying at the University of Stirling should begin their application at here.
+Students interested in studying at the University of Stirling should begin their application here.

 Students selected to take part in the undergraduate study strand will be placed in university-owned on campus accommodation, in a flat with students from the UK and other international students.
 Normally students will live in a single room in a flat shared with up to six other students.
 Students share a kitchen, two bathrooms, shower and living area.
 En-suite rooms are currently not available.